opulo-inc/ohai/docs/lumen/mobo/index.md

 1. Plug the motherboard into the computer using a USB-B cable.
 Hold the Boot button until you see your terminal output change.
 If you never do, put the board in the MRB tray.

 1. If you do see a change, it means we’ve booted into DFU mode successfully.
-Check off the “DFU” checkmark on the receipt and move on to the next step.
+Check off the “DFU” checkmark on the receipt.

+1. Type `CTRL-C` into terminal to cancel the dfu command.

 ### Serial

+1. With the motherboard still plugged into the computer in DFU mode, type `flashmarlin` into the terminal and wait for the firmware upload to complete

-1. Press the reset button on the motherboard, and open CNCjs on your computer.
-Refresh the available ports, and look for one in the dropdown.
-Click the available port (with the name STMicroelectronics), and hit connect.
-Type “M115” in the console and hit enter.
+2. Press the reset button on the motherboard, and go to [debug.opulo.io](https://debug.opulo.io/) in Chrome on the QC computer.
+Click "Connect" in the upper right, and select the `MARLIN_OPULO_LUMEN` option.
+Type `M115` in the console and hit enter.
 Look for an output like the following (doesn’t have to be exact):

         Cap:EEPROM:1
         Cap:AUTOREPORT_TEMP:1